 Listen to Gillian Fyfe, Head of Digital at Alzheimer Scotland, speak about their experiences of using Near Me to provide support to those living with dementia, family members and professionals.

 Getting started with Near Me

 Information to help you plan for using Near Me in your service can be found here.
-A one page 'Getting Started' guide will be available soon.
-National guidance for Implementing Near Me in Social Services is currently in development and will be added to this section when it is published.
+National guidance for Implementing Near Me in Social Services has been developed and you can find it on this page